Learning through atypical "phase transitions" in overparameterized neural networks: Geometry of minima vs overparameterization: threshold phenomena

-As a confirmation of that we show in the inset of Fig.~\ref{Fig::phase_diagram} the train error of the four algorithms that are representative of a spectrum of sampling strategies.
+As an experimental check of this picture, we show in the inset of Fig.~\ref{Fig::phase_diagram} the train error of four algorithms that are representative of a spectrum of sampling strategies.
 On one extreme of the spectrum, we used Simulated Annealing (SA)~\cite{KirkpatrickSA}, which samples from the equilibrium Gibbs distribution.
-On the opposite end, we used focusing Belief Propagation (fBP)~\cite{unreasoanable}, which is a modified version of the message-passing Belief Propagation (BP) algorithm~\cite{yedidia2003understanding} and it is designed to target high local entropy regions (if present).
-The original BP algorithm is designed for statistical inference, and at convergence its messages allow to derive the marginal probabilities for each variable, computed for a uniform distribution over the solutions of the training task.
+On the opposite end, we used focusing Belief Propagation (fBP)~\cite{unreasoanable}, which is a modified version of the message-passing Belief Propagation (BP) algorithm~\cite{yedidia2003understanding} and is designed to target high local entropy regions (if present).
+The goal of the original BP algorithm is to perform statistical inference, and at convergence its messages allow to derive the marginal probabilities for each variable, computed for a uniform distribution over the solutions of the training task.
 The modification introduced by fBP consists in forcing the messages to progressively focus on the most dense regions, until they become peaked on a single configuration, thereby resulting in an efficient solver.
 The focusing process is controlled by fixing an overall ``strength'' $y>1$ and by scheduling a parameter $\gamma$ from $0$ to $\infty$.
-Two more heuristic algorithms are especially designed to work efficiently on binary architectures.
+Two more heuristic algorithms are specifically designed to work efficiently on binary architectures.
 One is the Stochastic BP-inspired (SBPI) algorithm~\cite{baldassi2007efficient}, which can be regarded as a simple and fast approximate version of fBP.
-The other is BinaryNet (BNet)~\cite{hubara2016binarized}, which is a modified version of Stochastic Gradient Descent (SGD)~\cite{lecun1998gradient}.
-As we can observe in the figure, none of these algorithms can find solutions below $\alpha_{\mathrm{LE}}$.
+The other is BinaryNet (BNet)~\cite{hubara2016binarized}, which is a modified version of Stochastic Gradient Descent (SGD).
+As we can observe in the figure, none of these algorithms can find solutions below $1/\alpha_{\mathrm{LE}}$.

 {\em Typical solutions}.

 Using the replica method in its replica symmetric (RS) version (see SI), the averaged free entropy in eq.~\eqref{eq::free_entropy} turns out to depend on the ``order parameters'' $q$, $p$, $p_d$, $r$ and their conjugate Lagrange multipliers $\hat q$, $\hat p$, $\hat p_d$, $\hat r$.
 Geometrically $q$ represent the typical overlap between a pair of solutions; $p$ is the typical overlap between a pair of solutions projected in the teacher space (which has dimension $D$), the projection being performed simply by using the feature matrix $F_{ki}$; $p_d$ is the typical squared norm of a projected solution and finally $r$ denotes the typical overlap between a projected solution and the teacher.